michalsn/minifier/README.md

 # Minifier

-This library for CodeIgniter offers a minification and versioning for CSS and JS files.
+This library for CodeIgniter4 offers a minification and versioning for CSS and JS files.

 ## Installation via composer